-as luck would have it, it has a gas stove
+as luck would have it, a blue bellied

 After dinner I sat in the window,

 ten stories up, I’m not saying I’d jump.